wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/step-by-step-installation/elasticsearch-cluster/elasticsearch-single-node-cluster.rst

 Elasticsearch single-node cluster
 =================================

+Install Elasticsearch on a single-node cluster.
 Open Distro for Elasticsearch is an open source distribution of Elasticsearch, a highly scalable full-text search engine.
 It offers advanced security, alerting, index management, deep performance analysis, and several other additional features.

-You can install Elasticsearch on a single-node cluster.

 .. note:: Root user privileges are necessary to run all the commands.